jaylingelbach/AbandonedHobby/recap.md

 - Config: Email sender
   - src/payload.config.ts
     - Moves defaultFromAddress and defaultFromName to process.env.POSTMARK_FROM_EMAIL and process.env.POSTMARK_FROM_NAME using non-null assertions; no other transport changes.

+# Update Library (to orders) 08/27/25

+### Walkthrough

+### New Features

+- Post-checkout and “Purchases” navigation now go to Orders; product detail links also open under Orders.
+- Stripe onboarding now returns users to the tenant’s admin domain when available.

+### Refactor

+- Removed legacy Library pages and related server-side prefetching to simplify routing.

+### Bug Fixes

+- More informative errors when account verification fails due to missing or invalid tenant.

+### Documentation

+- Updated Seller FAQ to reference “Dashboard → Verify Account” instead of “Dashboard → Payouts.”